latestalexey/books-3/README.md

 # books
-Collection of technical books for sysadmins and devops
+Collection of technical books for sysadmins and devops.